 There are also ready-made mixes.
 The most useful of these are Doves Farm Plain flour and Bread flours (white and brown).
 The bread flours already have xanthum gum mixed in, which is meant to act as a gluten substitute.
 It's not so noticeable that you can't interchange them if necessary.
-A new producer of bread (and cake) mixes is Glebe Farm.
-I'm very impressed with the chocolate cake and the brown seed bread.
+A fine producer of bread (and cake) mixes is Glebe Farm.
+I'm very impressed with the chocolate cake and the bread mixes.

 These blends are a very useful place to start, but depending on how much cookery you do you may want to build up a collection of other things too.
 Here are some notes about specialist uses:

 - Rice is very useful for everything.
 It is bland but versatile.
 Well-known as a shortcake ingredient.

 - Maize is nicer tasting and prettier but things made only of maize fall apart.
 Blending with rice makes it easier to handle. ( rice, maize works.)

 - Buckwheat / soba (no relation of wheat, related to rhubarb) is strongly flavoured!
 Best used in small quantities or in specialist recipes eg galettes.
 Not a good all-rounder!
 But for a rustic ginger cake a bit of buckwheat's ideal.
 The taste of buckwheat is mitigated by potato flour.

 - Gram (chickpea flour) and urid (lentil) flour are used in Indian cooking.
 Nice, quite nutty.

 - Ground almonds are very good for replacing flour in desserts.
 Goes especially well in chocolate cakes etc. Nice nutty flavour (obviously!) and not suitable for nut allergy sufferers (again, obviously!).